MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/privacy-guide-admins.md

 This metric is calculated based on the "read" flag in Exchange Online.
 For some people, messages are flagged as "read" when they open a message in the Outlook preview pane.
 For others, they might need to double-click to open the message to mark it as "read."

 People can control this setting in their Outlook settings.
-To show these signals in the sender’s mailbox, the “read” flag is copied within the Office 365 environment, and then delivered to the sender’s mailbox.
+To show these signals in the sender’s mailbox, the “read” flag is copied within the Microsoft 365 environment, and then delivered to the sender’s mailbox.

 ## Privacy settings